kvspeybr/Intro-to-Machine-Learning--in-healthcare/chapter1.md

 xp: 50
 ```

-The breast cancer data set is available, pre-loaded for you through the `pandas.read_csv()` function into a Python dataframe, named ''bc''.
-You can now explore this dataframe by executing the following commands:
+The breast cancer data set is available, pre-loaded for you through the `pandas.read_csv()` function into a Python dataframe, named `bc`.
+You can explore this dataframe by executing the following commands:

 - `bc.head()`: gives the top 5 rows of the data set

 - `bc.describe()` : descriptive statistics of the individual columns

 - `bc.iloc[x,:]`: full content of the record with index x.
-Note that the first record has index 0 (so x=0). `bc.iloc[x:y,m:n]` gives rows x to y for columns m to n.
+Note that the first record has index 0 (so x=0). `bc.iloc[x:y,m:n]` will select rows x to y for columns m to n.

 - `bc.columns`: gives the full list of column names